rwth-acis/learning-locker-service/README.md

 docker run -e LRS_DOMAIN=lrsDomain -e LRS_AUTH=lrsAuth -p port:9011 learning-locker
 ```

-Replace *lrsDomain* with the domain of your LRS and *lrsAuth* with the corresponding authentication and *port* with a free port in your network.
+Replace *lrsDomain* with the domain of your LRS, *lrsAuth* with the corresponding authentication, lrsAdminId with the client ID of the admin (Stored in LRS) and *port* with a free port in your network.

 ### Node Launcher Variables